Reviews You Can Rely On

 Our Verdict

 The Salomon X Ultra Mid 4 GTX is the latest edition of a long line of great boots, and we did not think there was much to improve.
 We were wrong.
 The X Ultra 4 Mid is even better than its predecessor while boasting impressive weight savings.
 The most noticeable technological improvement comes in the ActiveSupport straps, which secure the foot into place when the laces are tied, making this a more stable shoe when hiking in off-trail situations.
 We love this boot and find ourselves using it as much as our low-cut trail runners as it weighs nearly the same but is much more comfortable and supportive when pounding out miles.
-Get the scoop on how it stands up to the competition in our review of the best hiking boots.
+Check out our full article on the best men's hiking boots to see how it ranks versus competitors.

 REASONS TO BUY